 If you meet the eligibility criteria, you’ll be able to use your KiwiSaver savings to put towards the purchase of your first home.
 You'll need to leave a minimum balance of $1,000 in your KiwiSaver account and you cannot withdraw any amount transferred from an Australian complying superannuation fund.

 Ready for the next step?
-Apply online and start saving.
+Join or transfer and start saving.